Skip to Main Content

 College Records

-• RG395: Undergraduate Catalogs
+• RG3.09.001 Undergraduate Catalogs

-• RG396: Graduate Catalogs
+• RG3.09.002 Graduate Catalogs

 • Any published materials

-Requesting Use of Restricted Materials:
+Requesting Use of Restricted Materials

 All researchers who wish to use restricted materials must additionally complete and submit a Request for Use of Restricted Materials.
 The researcher must clearly state his or her research goals and reasons why use of the restricted materials would be important for the outcome of the proposed project.
 The request will then be reviewed by the Archivist, and the appropriate permissions will be sought.
 Decisions will be based on the merits of each request, weighing the needs of scholarship against the privacy rights of individuals and the legal and other interests and obligations of the College.
 The Archivist and/or the originating offices reserve the right to deny any request for use of restricted materials.

-Undetermined/Disputed Restrictions on Materials
+Undetermined/Disputed Restrictions

 In cases where restrictions on materials cannot be determined, are disputed, or other questions about restrictions arise, the materials will be reviewed by the Archivist and/or Library Director, who will make a reasonable effort to determine if any existing restrictions on materials exist, and use their discretion in providing access to and reproductions of the materials in accordance with the rules and policies of the McDaniel College Archives.
 Researchers must be aware that their request for use may be denied or delayed until any such restrictions on materials can be determined.